aryanjassal/chroma/README.md

 ## Theming

+> [!WARNING]
+> The `hexvalue` and `hexcode` variable formatting for the `raw` handler are deprecated.
+Instead, use `hexval` and `hex` respectively.
+Usually, this would be done in a major version, making older themes incompatible.
+However, expect changes in development.
+This is one such change.

 ```lua
 -- Define a table for storing theme groups.
 Each group is the application name
 -- with a table assigned to it.
 It can store tables.
 The color scheme is one